ravirun/misfit-ravi/README.md

 ## Evergreen Elements

-✅ **Timeless Topic:** The humor in workplace micro-power battles is always relevant
+✅ **Timeless Topic:** Family dynamics as political systems is always relevant
 ✅ **Universal Appeal:** Everyone can relate to this
 ✅ **Satirical Edge:** Smart humor that makes people think
 ✅ **Rewatchable:** Content that ages well